Jungledisk/jungledocs/src/005_SettingUpJD.rst

 If the "Allow User to Change Password" box is checked, users will be allowed to change their passwords without an administrator.

 If the "Private Online Disk" check-box is checked, this will create a new Online Disk with the same name as the username.
 The user will also be given Read/Write access to this Online Disk automatically.
-Step 4 of this guide will go over how to create Online Disks manually.
+Instructions for the creation of other Online Disks are provided in step 4.

 There are also other options, such as the storage provider, location, and additional security.

 Click the "Create New User" button to complete this step.
 Within 5 minutes, you'll be able to log into our software and Web Access with this username.
-To quickly get to your Web Access site, on the top of the Control Panel, click on the Online Disk drop down, then Web Access.
+To quickly get to your Web Access site, navigate to the top of the Control Panel, click on the Online Disk drop down, and then Web Access.

 .. image:: _static/005/newusers.png